webzakimbo/bcome-read-the-docs/docs/source/registry/overview.rst

 .. hint::

-  Whilst providing convenience accessors for your orchestrative functions, adding Registry means is the means with which you can build up your installation into a self-documenting application tailored to your own requirements.
+  Whilst providing convenience accessors for your orchestrative functions, adding Registry methods is the means with which you build up your installation into a self-documenting application tailored to your own requirements.